c4arl0s/6Rebasing/README.md

 # 	* [Another emergency update!](https://github.com/c4arl0s/6RebasingRysGitTutorial#6-rebasing-rys-git-tutorial---content)

 Our boss just gave us some more breaking news !
 Again, we will use a hotfix branch to update the site without affecting our about page developments.
-Make sure to base the updates on **master**, not the **about** branch.
+Make sure to base the updates on master, not the about branch.

 ```console
 $ git checkout master